MichielDerhaeg/build-linux/README.md

 $ mount / -o remount,rw
 ```

+``busybox`` provides only two ways of editing files: ``vi`` and ``ed``.
+If you
+are not confortable using either of those you could always shutdown the VM,
+mount the image again, and use your favorite text editor on your host machine.
+% TODO keymap

-So first things first, we'll create a script
+First, we'll create a script that handles the initialisation of the system
+itself like mounting filesystems and configuring devices, etc. I called it
+``startup`` and put it in the ``/etc/init.d`` directory (create this first).
-Don't forget to ``chmod +x`` this file when you're creating it.
+Don't forget to ``chmod +x`` this file when you're done.
 ```bash
 #!/bin/sh
 # /etc/init.d/startup